stmilne/icds_docs/docs/packages/anaconda.md

 ### Creating an environment

-Once the module is loaded, we can create a new environment using `conda create`:
+Once the desired modules are loaded, create a new environment using `conda create`:
 ```
 conda create -n <environmentName>
 ```

-We can also install packages into the new environment by specifying their name(s) at the end of the `conda create` command:
+Or, install packages into the new environment by specifying their name(s) at the end of the `conda create` command:

 ```
 conda create -n <environmentName> <pkg1> <pkg2> <pkg3>
 ```

-### Using an environment
+### Activating an environment
 Once an environment is created, you can activate it using `conda activate`:
 ```
 conda activate <environmentName>